 - a diary or appointments book showing your income from each customer

-HMRC can charge you a penalty if the records you keep aren’t accurate, complete and readable or if you don’t retain them for the required period of time.
+HMRC can charge you a penalty if the records you keep are not accurate, complete and readable or if you do not retain them for the required period of time.

 Benefits and credits